BOOKS

 BIO

 Nardi Simpson is a Yuwaalaraay storyteller and performer living in Sydney.
-Her early music training at the Eora Centre of Aboriginal Studies, Visual and Performing Arts in Redfern, Sydney saw her begin a career as a musician, songwriter and performer with vocal duo Stiff Gins, travelling both nationally and internationally for twenty-one years and releasing three albums during that time.
+Training as a musician, Nardi began her artistic journey as a songwriter and performer with vocal duo Stiff Gins.
+This has seen her travel both nationally and internationally for over twenty-five years releasing four albums, two singles, an EP and countless compliations during that time.

-Nardi continues to perform with Stiff Gins, works with student ensembles and directs cross-cultural choir Barayagal at the Sydney Conservatorium of Music and is currently undertaking a PhD with the ANU School of Music.
-Heavily involved in the making and sharing of culture in both her Sydney and Yuwaalaraay communities, Nardi lives in Sydney's Inner West with her partner and teenage son.
+Nardi continues to perform with Stiff Gins, works with student ensembles and directs cross-cultural choir Barayagal at the Sydney Conservatorium of Music.
+She is also currently undertaking a PhD with the ANU School of Music.
+Whatever the creative project in front of her, Nardi remains committed and active in the making and sharing of culture, music and story in both her Sydney and Yuwaalaraay communities.

 IN THE PRESS